 In terms of outpatient treatment provision, other than measures relating to OST (widely available), the public authorities have primarily attempted to develop counselling and treatment specific to young users (for whom addiction problems are even more often intertwined with adolescent problems and their associated psychological difficulties), by particularly targeting adolescents and young adults who use cannabis.
-Created in 2004 [Circulaire DGS/DHOS/DGAS n°2004-464 du 23 septembre 2004 relative à la mise en place de consultations destinées aux jeunes consommateurs de cannabis et autres substances psychoactives et leur famille], slightly more than half of youth addiction outpatient clinics (CJC) are administered by a CSAPA, and the remainder by hospitals.
-Approximately 540 clinics are currently in operation (Obradovic 2015; Protais et al. 2016).
-Their opening hours can vary (sometimes half a day each week, sometimes every working day).
+Created in 2004 [Circulaire DGS/DHOS/DGAS n°2004-464 du 23 septembre 2004 relative à la mise en place de consultations destinées aux jeunes consommateurs de cannabis et autres substances psychoactives et leur famille], 90% of youth addiction outpatient clinics (CJC) are managed by a CSAPA (association or hospital-based management) and the remainder by hospitals and other types of facilities (youth reception and counselling centres (PAEJ), health counselling facilities for adolescents and their parents).
+Approximately 540 clinics are currently in operation (Obradovic 2015; Protais et al. 2016) Their opening hours can vary (sometimes half a day each week, sometimes every working day).
 Numerous CJC have opened advanced clinics in schools or different youth facilities (such as PAEJ, youth reception and counselling centres, which are counselling structures on health issues for adolescents and their parents).
 This resource is available throughout France, and may be perceived to have a high level of accessibility.
 A best practices guide intended for professionals operating in the context of CJC, issued by the professional body for those working in the field of addiction medicine (Fédération addiction 2012) was published in 2012.

-As regards other target groups mentioned in the SQ27P1 questionnaire, no national "programmes" comparable to the resources set in place for young users currently exist.
+As regards other target groups mentioned in the EMCDDA SQ27P1 questionnaire (Treatment availability), no national "programmes" comparable to the resources set in place for young users currently exist.
 However, some CSAPA are committed and specialise in the specific treatment of different populations, such as individuals presenting psychiatric comorbidities, for whom specific protocols have been set in place.
 Nonetheless, no specific information is available on this subject.
 The issue relating to the treatment of pregnant women or new mothers has also long been a concern of the public authorities as well as healthcare professionals working in the field of addiction medicine.
 The 2008-2011 Government action plan against drugs and drug addiction (MILDT 2008) aimed to encourage projects along these lines.
 Further to a call for tenders, approximately forty projects have been funded, all contributed by CSAPA (Mutatayi 2014).
 Two residential treatment centres, located in two different regions (Aquitaine and Île-de-France), are entirely or highly specialised in the treatment of this type of population.
 The 2013-2017 plan (MILDT 2013) also provides for the creation of two residential schemes for women with children, and two teams for the early detection and treatment of parents/children.